bardia47/tabbesh_backend/README.md

 **if using windows:**

  download the precompiled binary installer.
-Download the "static" flavor of your Operating System (32bit or 64bit) and copy to C:\Program Files\gettext-iconv\
+Download the "static" flavor of your Operating System (32bit or 64bit) and simple run the installer. https://mlocati.github.io/articles/gettext-iconv-windows.html
-https://mlocati.github.io/articles/gettext-iconv-windows.html

 Update the system PATH: